What to see in the area

 Full details can be found at: www.spencerofalthorp.com

-Please tick the box on the booking form to say that you are interested in visiting Althorp on 16th August and we will let you know by the
+Please tick the box on the booking form to say that you are interested in visiting Althorp on 16th August.

 We will let you know if numbers are enough for the private visit by 8th July.
 If not, then you can of course still visit independently when the estate opens at 12.00.

 Castle Ashby is only 16 miles from Highgate House, less than a 30-minute drive

 Castle Ashby is the ancestral home of the 7th Marquess of Northampton.
 The picturesque village around it offers a unique combination of easy rural shopping and a chance to see the fabulous gardens of Castle Ashby.
 Explore the tranquil gardens and relax over a morning coffee, lunch or afternoon tea.
 Do visit the interesting variety of shops in the old converted farm buildings where you will find special gifts and crafts for any occasion.

 Visit the Walled Garden Tea Room and gift shop and plant centre in the gardens, which are open every day of the year.
 Set in the heart of the 10,000-acre estate, 35 acres of gardens are a combination of styles including the romantic Italian Gardens, the unique Orangery and impressive Arboretum.